hands-on-engineering/labs/rfid/planning.md

 - The LSB of addresses is always logic 0
     * **Important:** This means that the datasheet gives addresses that actually have to fit within bits 6 to 1 in a byte, so we have to shift the address bytes over by 1 bit to the left
 - The MSB of addresses determines whether we are reading (1) or writing (0)
+- MFRC522 8.1.2.1 and 8.1.2.2 gives us more details on SPI read/write
+    * Regarding reading: We should send out n addresses, and start reading after our first send command.
+We should discard the data that comes out of MISO when writing the first byte.
+To end reading, we should send `0x00`.

 #### Get sensor version
 Once we have implemented basic communication with the sensor, let's make sure we've done it right by getting the version.